-- Yes, you can pick a few wild flowers for study and/or enjoyment (but take only 1 in 20). - The same applies for foraging (for yourself) only take 1 in 20. - Uprooting any plant is illegal unless you have the landowner's permission - Some plants are specifically protected by law and cannot be picked or disturbed unless you have the appropriate licence (see Schedule 8 at the back) - On legally protected sites such as Sites of Special Scientific Interest, there may be a blanket ban on picking any vegetation - Some invasive plant species cannot be introduced into the wild except by licence (see Schedule 9), so to be on the safe side, do not introduce species into the wild
+- Yes, you can usually pick a few wild flowers for study and/or enjoyment, if none of the following caveats apply (but take only 1 in 20). - The same applies for foraging (for yourself) only take 1 in 20. - Uprooting any plant is illegal unless you have the landowner's permission. - Some plants are specifically protected by law and cannot be picked or disturbed unless you have the appropriate licence (see Schedule 8 at the back). - On legally protected sites such as Sites of Special Scientific Interest, there may be a blanket ban on picking any vegetation. - Some non-native invasive plant species cannot be introduced into the wild except by licence (see Schedule 9), so do not introduce any species into the wild. - When picking wild flowers or foraging, be mindful of the consequences of your action on other wildlife (some birds need berries for winter survival - do you?).